CALS News

 - Why is the free transfer of arboretums and experimental forests to SNU so important?

-Furthermore, SNU lost its rights to facilities it had used and maintained for decades, simply due to its incorporation creating tension amongst the researchers for the unjust actions.
+Furthermore, SNU lost its rights to facilities it had used and maintained for decades, simply due to its incorporation creating tension amongst the researchers over the unjust actions.

-- The arboretum is currently in a trial period of public access.
-Are there any issues that have arisen or are anticipated?
+- The arboretum is currently undergoing a trial operation with public access.
+Have any issues occurred or are anticipated?

-Our biggest concern is damage to or mismanagement of the arboretum’s valuable resources.
-Even during the trial period—despite Anyang City’s support with staff—there were several cases of visitors damaging or picking herbs and trees.
+Our biggest concern is the damage to or lack of proper management of the arboretum’s valuable resources.
+Even during the trial operation—despite Anyang City’s support with staff—there were several cases of visitors damaging or picking herbs and trees.
 We expect such issues to increase once the arboretum is fully open.

 Some plants in the arboretum are one-of-a-kind and irreplaceable.
 If such plants are removed or lost, we must report and get permission from the Ministry of Environment.
 We hope the public can better understand and help protect the arboretum’s unique ecological resources.